Karumba, Queensland: Amenities

+Attractions

+Les Wilson Barramundi Discovery Centre at 149 Yappar Street (17.5025°S 140.8262°E) is a tourist attraction providing interactive experiences to learn about barramundi at a working barramundi hatchery.

 Climate

 Karumba has a tropical savanna climate (Köppen Aw) with two distinct seasons.
-The “Wet” usually lasts from December to March and is extremely hot and humid, with wet bulb temperatures typically above 27 C during the afternoons.
-Most roads during the “Wet” are usually closed by heavy rain, which can exceed 250 mm in a day due to the passage of tropical cyclones or monsoonal depressions which provide most of the rain.
+The "Wet" usually lasts from December to March and is hot and humid, with wet bulb temperatures typically above 27 C during the afternoons.
+Most roads during the "Wet" are usually closed by heavy rain, which can exceed 250 mm in a day due to the passage of tropical cyclones or monsoonal depressions which provide most of the rain.
 On occasions, however, as with all of Queensland the wet season may fail almost completely and produce less than 350 mm in a full season.

-The “Dry” usually lasts from April to the middle of November and is much more comfortable due to lower humidity and milder morning temperatures.
-This period of the year is essentially bone dry and almost completely cloudless: median rainfall is nil between May and September and over twenty days each month are completely clear.
+The "Dry" usually lasts from April to the middle of November and is much more comfortable due to lower humidity and milder morning temperatures.
+This period of the year is essentially bone dry and almost completely cloudless: median rainfall is nil between May and September and each month, over twenty days are completely clear.